RafaelCarreres/text-plus/README.md

 - Persists data across browser sessions.

 ## Installation
-1. Clone this repository.
+1. **Clone this repository.**
    - To clone this repository, you can use the following command in your terminal:

     ```bash
     git clone https://github.com/RafaelCarreres/text-plus.git
     ```
+2. **Load the Extension in Chrome:**

-3. Open Chrome and navigate to `chrome://extensions/`
+    - Open Chrome and navigate to ```chrome://extensions/```
-4. Enable "Developer mode" in the top right corner.
+    - Enable Developer mode by toggling the switch in the top-right corner.
-5. Click "Load unpacked" and select the directory containing the extension files.
+    - Click "Load unpacked" and select the directory where you cloned the repository.

 ## Usage
 1. Click on the Text+ icon in your Chrome toolbar to open the popup.